Online Dynamic Trajectory Optimization and Control for a Quadruped Robot: Results

 In real-time simulations and real-world experiments, the planner computes base and feet trajectories for the next two steps using the latest state estimation, at every contact event.
 Then, the two step plan with timestamp is sent to the 400Hz TS-PIDC controller that runs on a second on-board computer.
 In our experiments only the first step from every planned trajectory is tracked by the controller before receiving a new input from the planner.
 Although the second step of the plan is not used at the controller level, it plays a fundamental role in the trajectory optimization by acting as a statically stable attractor, which provides a zero velocity terminal cost without requiring the robot to have a zero velocity at the end of each step.
 This can be seen in Figure \ref{base_v}.

 We tested the planner and controller on several cases in simulation other than flat terrains, namely; relocated box climbing, stair climbing (see video), gap crossing, obstacle avoiding footstep discovery and on the real robot, a relocated box (see video).
 We did not use any warm start, but instead we used quadratic costs with nominal final state references to guide the solution towards the desired tasks.
+The initial trajectory for linearization is merely the initial state estimation and static equilibrium inputs.